-To calculate accommodation and support length, every night (for length of accommodation) or day (for length of support) the client received support or accommodation in 2020–21 is added together.
+To calculate a client’s total length of accommodation for a given financial year, every night that the client received accommodation during the financial year is added together.
+For a client’s total length of support, every day of support received during the financial year is added together.
 This means that the total number of days/nights presented for clients does not necessarily represent a consecutive number of days/nights the client received support/accommodation.
 For example, a client who received accommodation for 7 nights may have had 2 separate periods of accommodation: 1 for 5 nights and another for 2 nights.

 Using this classification, agencies participating in the SHSC were assigned to an RA based on their recorded state, suburb, postcode and/or Local Government Area (LGA) values.
 Where available, a combination of these fields was used to assign RA for a given agency to improve accuracy.

-Clients have been assigned to a region based on where they lived in the week before presenting to a SHS agency.
-Regions are defined by the 2016 Australian Statistical Geography Standard (ASGS), developed by the ABS (ABS 2016c).
+Clients have been assigned to a Statistical Area 2 (SA2) region based on where they lived in the week before presenting to a SHS agency.
+SA2s are defined by the 2016 Australian Statistical Geography Standard (ASGS), developed by the ABS (ABS 2016c).

 Where there are multiple support periods that meet this criteria (i.e. share the same start date), a support period is randomly selected as the first support period.

-In 2020–21, approximately 9% of clients could not be assigned to a statistical area 2 (SA2) region due to missing or incomplete address information.
+In 2021–22, approximately 9% of clients could not be assigned to a SA2 region due to missing or incomplete address information.

 Young people are defined as clients aged 15–24 who presented alone in their first support period in the reporting period.